MunyDev/MunyDev/README.md

 Photon

 Organizations
-- FWSmasher: A group of students who are interested in protecting Google Chrome's security by discovering vulnerabilities and reporting them to be fixed.
+- FWSmasher: A group of security researchers who are interested in protecting Google Chrome's security by discovering vulnerabilities and reporting them to be fixed.